 Reheating Guidelines

 To reheat your sauce, follow a few easy steps.
 Heat it gently over low heat, stirring often to avoid scorching or separation.
+Reheating sauces can sometimes be tricky, especially for dairy or butter-based ones.
+For more food safety pointers and reheating best practices, check out the handy info from the USDA’s Food Safety and Inspection Service.

 - Transfer the desired amount of sauce to a saucepan or skillet.